 COMPLEX CCTK_COMPLEX, CCTK_COMPLEX8, CCTK_COMPLEX16, CCTK_COMPLEX32.
-(CCTK_COMPLEX defaults to being CCTK_COMPLEX16).
+(CCTK_COMPLEX

 BYTE This is a 1 byte data type.

 Normally a thorn should use the default types-CCTK_INT, CCTK_REAL, CCTK_COMPLEX-rather than explicitly setting the size, as this gives maximum portability.
 Also, the defaults can be changed at configuration time (see Section B2.1.1), and this allows people to compile the code with different precisions to test for roundoff effects, or to run more quickly with a lower accuracy.